Civil Censorship Detachment

-The Civil Censorship Detachment (CCD) (1945-1952) was a department created within the Civil Intelligence Section of the Supreme Commander for the Allied Powers (SCAP).
+The Civil Censorship Detachment (CCD) (1945–1952) was a department created within the Civil Intelligence Section of the Supreme Commander for the Allied Powers (SCAP).
 The CCD monitored and censored Japanese entertainment, press, mass media, and various forms of public and private opinion during the Occupation of Japan.

-It was founded on September 10th, 1945 to promote pro-Western values of democracy, with the aim of ushering Japan into the reconstruction period.
+It was founded on September 10, 1945, to promote pro-Western values of democracy, with the aim of ushering Japan into the reconstruction period.
 By its dissolution, the CCD had worked on a wide range of subjects; from Japanese actions during the war, to abuses and severe crimes committed by the Occupation soldiers.
 In 1946, the department was subsumed as part of G-2.
-On August 9th 1951, following many organizational upheavals, the Civil Censorship Detachment (CCD) was formally dissolved.
+On August 9, 1951, following many organizational upheavals, the Civil Censorship Detachment (CCD) was formally dissolved.

 Much of its records are housed in the Gordon W. Prange Collection in the Hornbake Library at the University of Maryland.

 Structure

-The CCD consisted of two branches; the Communications Division and the Pictorial and Broadcasting Division.
+The CCD had two branches; the Communications Division and the Pictorial and Broadcasting Division.
 The Communication Division censored mail, telephone, telegraph, and other communications media.
 The Broadcasting Division was tasked with censoring information and entertainment media, such as news broadcasts, theater, and film.

 The first chief of the CCD was Lieutenant Colonel Donald D. Hoover, with a background in journalism and public relations.
 Hoover was succeeded by Lieutenant Colonel C. W. Wordsworth, and then Colonel Walter B. Putnam, the last chief of the CCD before its dissolution in 1951.

 The CCD was primarily composed of highly-educated Japanese nationals, often academics or western-educated graduates, they conducted the direct work of reading and translating.
 This included public opinion in the press, film, television program, and radio, as well as surveillance and monitoring of postal mail, telephone, telegraphs.
 These translations would then be reviewed by Nisei checkers, and as needed, subject to a reexamination committee.
 Decision on censorship were made by supervisors and leadership from the United States.
 It is estimated that by 1947, more than 8,000 Japanese workers were employed by the CCD.

 Background

-Headed by General Douglas MacArthur, the United States imposed political restrictions and weakened policy structures in Japan to implement a reformation consolidating democracy and the rule of law.
-Seeking American control, the consequent reformation of Japan’s social system and ideology, held promise of long-term stable influence in Japan.
+Headed by General Douglas MacArthur, the United States imposed political restrictions and weakened the policy structures in Japan to implement a reformation consolidating democracy and the rule of law.
+Seeking American control, the consequent reformation of Japan's social system and ideology, held promise of long-term stable influence in Japan.
 The CCD worked to facilitate the success of these reconstruction aims by prohibiting negative sentiment in relation to the war, reconstruction, and the new alliance between the two countries.
 The consequences of this censorship were lasting, and the stories of Japanese victims such as the hibakusha, individuals who experienced physical change due to radiation exposure, and Japanese victims of rape by occupied soldiers remained long silenced.